False killer whale: Description

-A false killer reaches physical maturity at 8 to 14 years; maximum age in captivity is 57 years for males and 62 for females.
+A false killer whale reaches physical maturity at 8 to 14 years; maximum age in captivity is 57 years for males and 62 for females.
 Sexual maturity happens at 8 to 11 years.
-In one population, calving was at 7 year intervals; calving can occur year-round, though it usually occurs in late winter.
+In one population, calving was at 7-year intervals; calving can occur year-round, though it usually occurs in late winter.
 Gestation takes ~15 months; lactation, 9 months to 2 years.
-The false killer is one of three toothed whales, the other two being the pilot whales, identified as having a sizable lifespan after menopause, which occurs at age 45 to 55.

-As a toothed whale, a false killer can echolocate using its melon organ in the forehead to create sound, which it uses to navigate and find prey.
+The false killer and pilot whales have a sizable lifespan after menopause, which typically occurs between 45 and 55.
+As a toothed whale, a false killer can echolocate to navigate and find prey, using its melon organ in the forehead to create sound.
 The melon is larger in males than in females.